atmos-python/atmos/docs/source/intro.rst

 Note that either "_unit" or "_units" can be used, and that units must be specified for each quantity independently.

-Unit names are the same as in the Pint_ package, with the exception that relative humidity can have units of "percent" or "fraction".
-Remember that C in Pint is Coulombs, while degC is degrees Celsius.
+Unit handling is performed by the cfunits_ package, and so any units available in that package (notably any units recognized by UDUNITS_) should be recognized.

 Assumptions
 -----------